 If appearances were anything to go by as round eight began, Conteh was about to regain the title which had been stripped from him the year before.
 He appeared fresh and confident and was clearly ahead on points, while Muhammad presented a pitiful sight, the left side of his face resembling a rotten piece of meat with blood streaming down and an ugly, glistening glob of coagulant over his eye, his once white trunks a butcher’s apron.
 But the moment when it seemed Muhammad had reached the point of no return proved the right time for the champion to finally get his attack in gear.
 Over the next few rounds Matthew gradually took command, doggedly coming forward and finding the range again for his heavy artillery.
 Through sheer guts and determination the defending champ reasserted himself, while Conteh just didn’t have the necessary brute strength to slug it out with “Miracle Matthew.”

 With the grueling struggle deadly close, the final rounds came down to Conteh’s experience vs Muhammad’s power.
-Round eleven was a toss-up and the twelfth belonged to the challenger, but in the thirteenth Muhammad landed a series of withering body blows and a vicious right hand at its end had Conteh holding on.
+Round eleven was a toss-up and the twelfth belonged to the challenger, but in round thirteen Muhammad landed a series of painful-looking body blows and then a vicious right hand at its end had a hurt Conteh holding on.